AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 A Sender MAY provide a `urn:x-nmos:cap:transport:privacy` capability to indicate that privacy encryption and the PEP protocol are supported.
 A Sender MAY support either the `true` or `false` value.

 > Note: A Sender is not allowed by [TR-10-13][] to support both values.
-The [TR-10-13][] specification explicitly state that "Only a vendor-specific configuration mechanism shall be able to configure a Sender/Receiver to disable privacy encryption.".
+The [TR-10-13][] specification explicitly states that "Only a vendor-specific configuration mechanism shall be able to configure a Sender/Receiver to disable privacy encryption.".

 A Controller MAY use a Sender's `urn:x-nmos:cap:transport:privacy` capability and IS-05 `ext_privacy_*` transport parameters constraints to verify Receivers compatibility with a Sender.
 If necessary, it MAY  adjust transport parameters of the Sender (within its declared constraints) to make it compatible with the Receivers.